 Engage community stakeholders to productively address the City's housing needs.
-The City should ensure that more community voices are heard and represented and should identify opportunities to educate the public on the importance of housing development and fair housing citywide.
+Ensure that more community voices are heard and represented and identify ways to educate residents on the need for housing development and fair housing citywide.

 Identify innovative housing solutions.
 The City should work with partners to find and potentially pilot new ways to address the shortage of affordable and accessible housing.
 Tasks could include: